Adult development: Friends

 Friendships, similar to family relationships, are often the support system for many individuals and a fundamental aspect of life from young adulthood to old age.
 Social friendships are important to emotional fulfillment, behavioral adjustment, and cognitive function.
 Research has shown that emotional closeness in relationships greatly increases with age even though the number of social relationships and the development of new relationships begin to decline.
 In young adulthood, friendships are grounded in similar aged peers with similar goals, though these relations might be less permanent than other relationships.
 In older adulthood, friendships have been found to be much deeper and longer lasting.
 While small in number, the quality of relationships is generally thought to be much stronger for older adults.

 Retirement

 Retirement, or the point in which a person stops employment entirely, is often either a time of psychological distress or a time of high quality and enhanced subjective well-being for individuals.
-Most individuals choose to retire between the ages of 50 to 70, and researchers have examined how this transition affects subjective well-being in old age.
+Most individuals choose to retire around the age of 65, and researchers have examined how this transition affects subjective well-being in old age.
 One study examined subjective well-being in retirement as a function of marital quality, life course, and gender.
 Results indicated a positive correlation between well-being for married couples who retire around the same time compared to couples in which one spouse retires while the other continues to work.